binkley/kotlin-application-transactions/README.md

 ## Configuration

-There are only two knobs for tweaking behavior:
+There are only three knobs for tweaking behavior:

 - `maxWaitForWorkUnitsInSeconds` passed when constructing `RequestProcessor` (default 1s).